 Tadeus lives with his father and his stepmother.
-At home, duties include carrying water, teaching others and buying or selling in the market.
+He is responsible for carrying water, teaching others and buying or selling in the market.
 His father is sometimes employed as a farmer and his stepmother is sometimes employed as a farmer.
-There are 5 children in the family.

 Your love and support will help Tadeus to receive the assistance he needs to develop his potential.
 Please pray for him.